 - Practicing mindful movement – moving in the ways our body wants and enjoys.

 Maybe if we changed our attitude about our indulgences they wouldn’t be so unhealthy for us.
 Maybe if we push towards those things we’re not quite ready for instead of forcing, it won’t be so difficult to quit (if and when) we decide to quit.
-MAYBE by making our indulgences healthy, our happiness and love for ourselves (and in turn, others) will expand so much that we might just have a chance at reaching our spiritual potential.
+MAYBE by making mindful indulgences, they will become healthier and our happiness and love for ourselves (and in turn, others) will expand so much that we might just have a chance at reaching our spiritual potential.

 So to put food where my mouth is, here is a delectable biscotti recipe that a friend passed on to me: